Through our Pastors’ Network we seek to commend individuals so that churches can be assured of their character and gifting.

 FIEC offers such accreditation through its Pastors’ Network.
 For such a list of accredited men to be relevant today, the standards of acceptance need to be seen to be as high and as definite as the Scriptures demand in terms of character, gifting and the ability to work with others.

 The process of accreditation involves the completion of an application form and a brief theological paper, followed by an interview.
-Applicants must also agree with the FIEC Doctrinal Basis, as well as our statements on Gospel Unity and Women in Ministry.
+Applicants must also agree with the FIEC Doctrinal Basis, as well as our statements on Gospel Unity, Women in Ministry and Same Sex Marriage.
 They must also abide by the Biblical standards for those in pastoral ministry.

 If you are interested in joining the Pastors’ Network, or if you have questions about accreditation, then please contact us.